Dietetics is the study of diet and nutrition in relation to health and disease.

 There are many opportunities for further study or research depending on your interests.
 A further qualification can help to enhance your existing skills and allow you to specialise in an area of your choice.
 Deakin University offers a strong research degree program.

 As members of allied health professions, dietitians' salaries are similar to other allied health professionals, e.g. physiotherapists, speech therapists.
 Starting salary for a graduate varies from state to state, but is around $52,000.
 In private practice, salaries are determined by the number of clients a dietitian sees and while dietitians are free to set their own fees the median figure is $70 for an initial consultation lasting up to one hour and $40 for follow-up appointments, lasting up to 30 minutes.

 Do dietitians need to do further study to practise in different areas e.g. children's nutrition, sports nutrition?

 Dietetic courses in Australia prepare dietitians to work in a wide range of practice areas.
 Many dietitians also have further qualifications or experience in particular areas.
-Dietitions Association of Australia (DAA) members and Australian Practising Dietitions (APD) make a commitment to practice within their personal expertise and to promote their practice accordingly.
+Dietitians Association of Australia (DAA) members and Australian Practising Dietitians (APD) make a commitment to practice within their personal expertise and to promote their practice accordingly.

 Sports Dietitians for example are fully qualified Dietitians who have completed further education in sports nutrition.
 Sports Dietitians Australia (SDA) is a professional organisation of Dietitians specialising in the field of sports nutrition.